Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 ### **STEP 4: APEX Configuration**

--   Change to the apex directory with the following command
+-   Change to the apex directory with the following command.

 	```cd apex```